schlatterbeck/pgapack/docs/sphinx/bib.rst

             January 2000.
 ..
 [Fly72]  M. Flynn.
 Some computer organizations and their effectiveness.
             *IEEE Transactions on Computers,* 21:948–960, 1972.
 ..
+[FR01]   Carlos Fernandes and Agostinho Rosa.
+A study on non-random
+            mating and varying population size in genetic algorithms using a royal road function.
+In [CEC01], pages 60–66.
+..
+[FTMR01] Carlos Fernandes, Rui Tavares, Cristian Munteanu, and Agostinho
+            Rosa.
+Using assortative mating in genetic algorithms for vector quantization problems.
+In Proceedings of the 2001 ACM symposium on Applied computing (SAC ’01), pages 361–365, March 2001.
+..
 [GB89]   John J. Grefenstette and James E. Baker.
 How genetic
             algorithms work: a critical look at implicit parallelism.
 In Schaffer [Sch89], pages 20–27.